aymuos15/GitGUI/README.md

 # DiffView

-A beautiful, side-by-side git diff viewer for the terminal.
-Perfect for code review workflows and integration with OpenCode TUI.
+A beautiful, interactive git diff viewer for the terminal.
+Like OpenCode, but for viewing diffs.
+Full TUI with tabs, scrolling, and keyboard navigation.

 ## Features

 - 📊 **Side-by-side diffs** - View old and new code directly alongside each other
 - 🎨 **Syntax highlighting** - Color-coded additions (green), deletions (red), and context (gray)
 - 📈 **File summaries** - Quick overview of changes across all modified files
-- 📑 **Tab navigation** - Browse multiple files with interactive tabs (use `n`/`p` keys)
+- 📑 **Interactive tabs** - Browse multiple files with highlighted tabs
+- ⌨️ **Smooth scrolling** - Navigate with j/k, arrows, page up/down
 - 🔧 **Git integration** - Works with staged, unstaged, and historical diffs
-- 🖥️ **Terminal optimized** - Responsive design that adapts to your terminal width
+- 🖥️ **Full TUI** - Clean interface with no terminal background, just like OpenCode

 ## Installation